andrew/ultimate-awesome/README.md

 - [awesome-ui-agents](https://github.com/opendilab/awesome-ui-agents) - A curated list of of awesome UI agents resources, encompassing Web, App, OS, and beyond (continually updated).
 - [awesome-search-engine-optimization](https://github.com/thospfuller/awesome-search-engine-optimization) - A curated list of backlink, social signal opportunities, link building strategies and tactics, along with educational opportunities to help improve search engine results and ranking.
 - [awesome-claude-skills](https://github.com/voltagent/awesome-claude-skills) - The awesome collection of Claude Skills and resources.
+- [awesome-web3-projects](https://github.com/Shubham0850/awesome-web3-projects) - A handpicked collection of inspiring Web3 projects for learning and exploration.
 - [awesome-snowflake](https://github.com/Snowflake-Labs/awesome-snowflake) - A curated list of resources about Snowflake.
 - [awesome-storj](https://github.com/storj/awesome-storj) - A curated list of projects, tools, and resources for Storj.
 - [awesome-video-object-detection](https://github.com/zhanghengdev/awesome-video-object-detection) - This is a list of awesome articles about object detection from video.